Category

 $60.00

-How do healthcare PPC benchmarks compare across data sources?
+How do healthcare PPC benchmarks differ by source and scope?

 Source Avg CPC Avg CPL Avg CVR Scope